ClimateImpactLab/dscim-epa/README.md

 git clone https://github.com/ClimateImpactLab/dscim-epa.git
 ```

 Next, setup a conda environment for this analysis.
-This creates replicates the software environment used for analysis.
+This replicates the software environment used for analysis.
 With `conda` from the command line this is

 ```bash
 conda env create -f environment.yml